dark mode light mode Search

 The Bretton Woods Agreement was in effect from 1944 to 1971.
 However, by the late 1960s, the system was under strain due to a number of factors, including the increasing costs of the Vietnam War, which led to the U.S. printing more money and the increased demand for dollars to finance the war.
 This led to a devaluation of the dollar and a decrease in the value of gold.

-See also Bitcoin Adoption in the United Kingdom
+See also Bitcoin versus the S&P500

 In 1971, the U.S. suspended the convertibility of the dollar to gold, effectively ending the Bretton Woods Agreement.
 This led to a system of floating exchange rates, where the value of a currency is determined by supply and demand in the foreign exchange market.